-- 1. successful completion of all course unit requirements mandated by the State Board of Education (see as described in Section A); and - 2. successful completion of cardiopulmonary resuscitation ("CPR") instruction.; and - 3. successful completion of all other requirements mandated by the board, as provided in this policy.
+- 1. successful completion of all course unit requirements as described in Section A; and - 2. successful completion of cardiopulmonary resuscitation ("CPR") instruction.

 The principal shall ensure that students and parents are aware of all graduation requirements.
 Guidance program staff shall assist students in selecting their high school courses to ensure that students are taking all of the required units and selecting electives consistent with their post-graduation plans.
 For students who have transferred to the school system during high school or who, for other reasons, have completed course work outside of the school system, the principal shall determine what course work will be applied as credit toward graduation.
 The principal shall consider the requirements of the Interstate Compact on Educational Opportunity for Military Children (G.S.
 115C-407.5) and the requirements of subsection C.3 of this policy in determining the graduation requirements for children of military families.